Innovation Residues – Modes and infrastructures of caring for our longue-durée environmental futures

 Introduction

 Innovation residues designate those left-behinds of innovations that profoundly shape human lives as they stay with us for a long time—well beyond moments of production and consumption, and well beyond the time horizons considered when assessing the worth of innovations.
-Residues are material witnesses to culture and practice of innovation, to diverse politics at work, and to the limited attention to long-term sustainable futures in a world predominantly shaped by short-term impact thinking.
+Residues are material witnesses to the culture and practice of innovation, to diverse politics at work, and to the limited attention to long-term sustainable futures in a world predominantly shaped by short-term impact thinking.

 Today, as technological innovations are seen as foundational to the future development of contemporary societies, the entanglements of innovation and society require closer scrutiny more than ever.
 INNORES offers a novel, empirically and theoretically rich approach to do so through a radically switched perspective.

 It does not put innovations themselves centre-stage, assigning to residues the role of potentially disruptive side-effects, but takes residues as the lens to study democratic innovation societies.
-It investigates how societies conceptualise, make sense of, live with, and care for innovation residues, and how this shapes their relations to innovation.
+It investigates how societies:

-Studying innovation societies through the complex networks and manifestations of residues, INNORES opens up new perspectives on:
+This investigation shapes their relations to innovation.
+By studying innovation societies through the complex networks and manifestations of residues, INNORES opens up new perspectives on:

 • How local choices and global impacts relate